Customer retention

 Example of value reinforcement in a cancellation flow

-3. Survey — The survey component of a cancellation flow is meant to help you gain valuable insights from your customers as to why they are leaving.
+Exit survey — The survey component of a cancellation flow helps you gain valuable insights from your customers as to why they are leaving.
 It should ask two questions: a multiple choice question asking the primary reason for leaving and an open-ended question for additional feedback.

-A California law passed in 2017 requires that any subscription company that accepts a payment online must also allow the consumer the ability to cancel the product online.
+California's automatic renewal law requires that any subscription company that accepts a payment online must also allow the consumer the ability to cancel the product online.
 Specifically:

-Even if your business isn’t based in California, the law applies if you have any customers in California.
+Even if your business isn’t based in California, the regulations apply for any California consumers you do business with.
 While the law stops short of requiring a cancel button in your app, it still requires self-serve cancellation online via email at a minimum.

 The pressure of your customers being able to cancel at any time actually improves your overall experience.